jakubklinger/HR-Analytics/README.md

 📊**Retirement plan participation**

 ## 🎯Business Question
 What is the level of participation to the retirement plan?
-This information can
+This information can help in evaluating benefits strategy.

 ## 🔍 Approach